What is self-regulation?

 How do I complete the CPD Log?

-To complete the CPD Log, login to your Member Profile and click on “Submit CPD Log to Maintain CPHR”.
-Click on “Add” to enter a new activity.
-Once all your activities have been entered, click “Continue” to submit the declaration and upload your resume to complete your submission.
+To complete the CPD Log, login to your Member Profile and click on “Continuing Professional Development Log”.
+Click “create new process” to enter activities.
+Once all your activities have been entered, click “summary” to submit.
+Find a detailed guide here CPD Log Guide

 I am a senior HR manager and many of the professional activities that I take are business rather than directly HR related.
 Would they count towards my CPD Log?